ryfurrer/Multithreaded-System-Simulator/README.md

-# 379-Multithreaded-System-Simulator
+# Multithreaded-System-Simulator

 ## Description

-a C/C++ program, called a4tasks, that utilizes pthreads to simulate the concurrent execution of a set of tasks.
+A program required to be developed in C/C++, called a4tasks, that utilizes pthreads to simulate the concurrent execution of a set of tasks.
 The system has a number of resource types, and each resource type has a number of available units.
 All resource units in the system are non-sharable non-preemptable resources.

 ## Usage
 To compile a4tasks with make: